Derpy Hooves: Development and history

 Following the episode, fans collectively developed the character's identity and backstory through participatory culture.
 As the character grew in popularity and became an Internet celebrity and Internet meme, the brony fandom collectively fleshed out her personality and characteristics.
-The character's association with muffins originated from her appearance in "Applebuck Season", where she and an aquamarine-colored pony both mouth the word "Muffin!" in excitement.
+Her association with muffins originated from her appearance in "Applebuck Season", where she and an aquamarine-colored pony both mouth the word "Muffin!" in excitement.
 Her characterization as a mail carrier was established through early fan fiction.
 My Little Time Lord by Victorian R. Hellsly, published on FanFiction.net on January 30, 2011, was one of the earliest fan-made stories to pair her with another background character dubbed "Dr. Whooves" (a character the fandom collectively decided was a ponification of the Tenth Doctor).

 Derpy's misaligned eyes returned in the episode "Feeling Pinkie Keen", which was broadcast on February 11, 2011.
 In the episode, Derpy interacted with the plot for the first time by dropping increasingly heavy objects on Twilight's head in a slapstick sequence.
 Thiessen confirmed that her crossed eyes in this episode were a direct result of the fan reaction to the original background gag.
-As part of a charity auction for Japanese earthquake and tsunami relief in March 2011, series creator Lauren Faust offered an original drawing of the character, noting it was "the first time I've ever drawn this character."
+As part of a charity auction for Japanese earthquake and tsunami relief in March 2011, series creator Lauren Faust offered an original drawing of the character, noting it was "the first time [she had] ever drawn this character."
 The illustration sold for $2,151 on eBay.